techman83/pjf.github.io/programming/_posts/2015-06-09-powershell.md

 I also removed the confirmation around the uninstall (I think it's just missing the argument to ignore it, but It was quicker for me just to remove it):

-Get-WUUninstall.ps1 with confirmation removed from "Process'
+Get-WUUninstall.ps1 with confirmation removed from "Process', also added '/quiet /norestart'
 {% highlight powershell %}
         Process
         {